Cumbiambero/yakruna/README.md

 ## Changes ##
 ### 1.0.1 (2017/12/21) ###
 - Load MIDI Thru correctly on start
+- Fix for simultaneous play of Korg volca sample and CV/Gate out
 ### 1.0.1 (2017/06/17) ###
 - Receiving Korg volca sample MIDI in on channel 10 (R channel of Roland MC 505)
 - Only playing notes from the channel set (and channel 10 in sample mode)